 A Freedom Bank debit card isn’t just a piece of plastic.
 It’s something that’s relied upon every day for groceries, gas, gifts, and so much more.
 Unfortunately, fraudsters are well aware that debit cards can allow them direct access to your bank account.
 To protect you from this, Freedom Bank utilizes state of the art fraud monitoring with a proactive, hands-on approach that keeps an eye on suspicious transactions.
 We know that sometimes this can be a frustrating and an inconvenient process for our customers and we are constantly trying to improve.

-In response to the need for a more convenient form of fraud monitoring and notifying, we are introducing text alerts at the end of October.
-Text alerts are a brand-new debit card service feature that will increase card account security while decreasing instances of customers not being able to complete legitimate transactions.
+In response to the need for a more convenient form of fraud monitoring and notifying, we have implemented text alerts.
+Text alerts are a debit card service feature that increases card account security while decreasing instances of customers not being able to complete legitimate transactions.

 FreeMSG Freedom Bank MT Fraud Center 888-XXX-XXXX $125.46 on card 1234 at Merchant ABC.
 If valid reply YES, fraud NO. To Opt Out, STOP.